suzuki-shunsuke/guide-github-action-renovate/docs/detail.md

 ### Enable GitHub auto-merge in `renovate` workflow

-As I mentioned above, jobs of `renovate` workflow can't be added to `Status checks that are required.`, so even if this workflow fails a pull request could be merged.
+As we mentioned above, jobs of `renovate` workflow can't be added to `Status checks that are required.`, so even if this workflow fails a pull request could be merged.

 To prevent a pull request from being merged automatically when `renovate` workflow fails, you should enable auto-merge in `renovate` workflow.